Immunoassay: Competitive, heterogeneous immunoassays

 As in a competitive, homogeneous immunoassay, unlabelled analyte in a sample competes with labelled analyte to bind an antibody.
 In the heterogeneous assays, the labelled, unbound analyte is separated or washed away, and the remaining labelled, bound analyte is measured.

 One-site, noncompetitive immunoassays

-The unknown analyte in the sample binds with labelled antibodies.
+Mixing a sample with labelled antibodies, the targeted analyte is bound by labelled antibodies.
 The unbound, labelled antibodies are washed away, and the bound, labelled antibodies are measured.
-The intensity of the signal is directly proportional to the amount of unknown analyte.
+The intensity of the signal is directly proportional to the amount of analyte in the sample.

 Two-site, noncompetitive immunoassays

 The analyte in the unknown sample is bound to the antibody site, then the labelled antibody is bound to the analyte.
 The amount of labelled antibody on the site is then measured.
 It will be directly proportional to the concentration of the analyte because the labelled antibody will not bind if the analyte is not present in the unknown sample.
 This type of immunoassay is also known as a sandwich assay as the analyte is "sandwiched" between two antibodies.